 - In Sneakers the delivery boy isn't the infiltrator, he's the distraction (trying to get the guard to sign for a huge shipment of drain cleaner) while the real infiltrator slips by his desk.

-- In Eraser, John Kruger is a top Witness Protection agent whose new assignment is to secure a witness in a high-profile case involving the sale of experimental weapons to Russian terrorists.
+- John Kruger is a top Witness Protection agent whose new assignment is to secure a witness in a high-profile case involving the sale of experimental weapons to Russian terrorists.
 The witness refuses to abandon her life, although she promises to testify.
 Kruger "borrows" a balloon delivery van and pretends to be a deliveryman partly in order to obscure his identity (she has already met him) and to use the balloons to block the view of any potential sniper.
 This works, temporarily.
-Unfortunately, the sniper is using the above-mentioned experimental weapon (a railgun with an X-ray scope), but Kruger is able to get close enough to the witness to protect her.
+Unfortunately, the sniper is using one of the experimental weapons (a railgun with an X-ray scope), but Kruger is able to get close enough to the witness to protect her.
 Her Jerk Ass ex-boyfriend isn't so lucky, though.

 - A more straight example later, when a friend of Kruger's tries the traditional "pizza delivery" trick.
 However, they know that it won't work and the goal is to distract the security and have the guy take some pills that cause foam to come out of his mouth.
 He's taken to the company's medical room.
 Meanwhile, Kruger and the witness pretend to be paramedics and use the opportunity to sneak in this way.

-- In The Dark Knight Rises, pictured above, Bane gets into the Stock Exchange by posing as a motorcycle delivery man, wearing a helmet to hide his gas mask.
+- In The Dark Knight Rises, Bane gets into the Stock Exchange by posing as a motorcycle delivery man, wearing a helmet to hide his gas mask.
 The trope actually appears twice in that heist as Petrov, one of Bane's henchmen, poses as a food delivery man to get a pistol onto the trading floor.